prom-io/prom-blockhain-explorer/README.md

 ## Description

-Prometeus Blockchain Explorer is designed to display all the PROM transactions.
+Prometeus Blockchain Explorer is designed to display all the PROM transactions within Stoa: Data Exchange Platform within Prometeus ecosystem.

 To look up a PROM transaction, users can use the search bar on the top to learn more about a particular PROM address or transaction hash by entering it in the search field.
 Once you click enter, information about your search query will display.